 Cape Town is a city with many tourist attractions and vacationers delight in the variety of exciting day trips available around Cape Town.

 Table of Contents

 There are many interesting destinations within an easy drive from Cape Town.
-These excursions will enhance your experience for sure.
+These excursions will enhance your experience while on holiday in South Africa.

 If it’s a beautiful day in Cape Town and you’re wondering what to do, go day tripping!

 You can rent a car and self-drive.
 Alternatively, join an organised tour for a carefree day trip.

 When in Cape Town, it is a must to visit the nearby Cape Winelands.
 Envisage a landscape with dramatic mountains and valleys with vineyards.
 Historic farmsteads and warm wine tasting rooms.
 Old oak trees, streams and mountain trails.
 You will also find ultra-modern wineries with trendy restaurants.
 There are arts and crafts and delicious homemade treats.